rovaughn/platform-docs/platform/manual/graphql-tutorial/get-started.rst

    $ git push hasura master   # hasura is the cluster alias to deploy to

-The ``git push`` will deploy everything, ie: the project conf, migrations and microservices, to the cluster.
+The ``git push`` will deploy everything, i.e. the project conf, migrations and microservices, to the cluster.

-The hasura cluster comes with a bunch of in-built microservices for Database, Authentication, Files, Routing etc. The GraphQL API is served by the Data Microservice.
+The Hasura cluster comes with a bunch of in-built microservices for database, authentication, files, routing etc. The GraphQL API is served by the data microservice.

 Read more about :doc:`../cluster/index`

-Next: GraphQL Schema
+Next: GraphQL schema
 --------------------

 Next, let's head to :doc:`graphql-schema`.